 A hardy, showy shrub which features enormous ball-shaped white flower heads in mid summer, lasting for a long time; best if treated like a perennial and pruned to a few inches from the ground in spring, blooms on new growth; somewhat coarse

 Annabelle Hydrangea features bold balls of white flowers at the ends of the branches from mid to late summer.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Annabelle Hydrangea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.